-- Case Study Report(s).
+- 1. Case Study Report(s).
 Due dates will be specified by each team.
-Each team should prepare detailed, professional quality, case-study style report(s) of your failure analyses, conclusions, and recommendations for failure prevention. - There is no page limit, but you should try to maintain clarity and succinctness in your report. - Include a one-paragraph abstract that summarizes your aim, scope, results, and conclusions. - Include high quality figures, equations, and tables that support your analyses and conclusions. - Cite information sources as appropriate. - Presentation(s).
+Each team should prepare detailed, professional quality, case-study style report(s) of your failure analyses, conclusions, and recommendations for failure prevention. - There is no page limit, but you should try to maintain clarity and succinctness in your report.
+Cut the fluff, and focus on the analysis and significance of your analyses. - Include a one-paragraph abstract that summarizes your aim, scope, results, and conclusions. - Include high quality figures, equations, and tables that support your analyses and conclusions. - Cite information sources as appropriate. - Presentation(s).
 Due dates will be specified by each team.
 Prepare 10-12 minute presentation(s) in which you present key evidence and analyses, and summarize your findings and recommendations.
 Approximately 5-10 minutes will be devoted to class discussion of your findings.